 internet.
 There are also 32 computers with internet access in the Reference

 and Current Periodicals Rooms for the purpose of searching e-resources and

 browsing the internet.
 Circulation of the collection is also automated.

 Wireless Internet access is available in both libraries.

-The library collection contains over 1.8 million items, includes
+The library collection contains almost 2 million items, includes

 print journals from the USA and Europe and